romaintestu/forticnapp-workshop/lab-10/README.md

 - Scan application code for vulnerabilities, weaknesses, and license risks
 - Review scan results and understand security findings
 - Generate a Software Bill of Materials (SBOM)
+- Generate scan reports in JSON and Markdown formats

 ## Prerequisites